Good Suggestions When You’re Being Hard On Yourself

 “Now that the smart money assumes our demise, we need a system to ensure our survival.
 We need something that looks less like improv and more like engineering.
 We need a second corporation.”

 As McKracken says, “We need a way to prepare for worlds that are implausible.”
-This week, try thinking outside the box and look at your job, your company and your team from a completely different perspective.
+He encourages us to think outside the box and look at your job, your company and your team from a completely different perspective.
 What would it look like if the world changed?

 Kathleen